Capital-News-Service/case-search-bot/README.md

 (you need to set up te slack bot and get endpoint, it is relativly simple follow instuctions here) https://api.slack.com/incoming-webhooks

-Set up search add in configs for search that takes place here http://casesearch.courts.state.md.us/casesearch/processDisclaimer.jis
+Set up search add in configs for search that takes place here.
+http://casesearch.courts.state.md.us/casesearch/processDisclaimer.jis

-Add your cjis codes for crimes that are intersting to you https://mdcourts.gov/sites/default/files/import/district/charginglanguage_102018.pdf?pdf=Charging-Language
+Add your cjis codes for crimes that are intersting to you.
+https://mdcourts.gov/sites/default/files/import/district/charginglanguage_102018.pdf?pdf=Charging-Language

-If you want to use AWS, you will need to make your lamda instance and a bucket also follow our instuctions in [our guide](cns_aws_lambda_tutorial.pdf) to package the files and deploy them. if you want to run them locally just comment out readDatabase() and updateDatabase() and instead use the read and save from a json file that is currently commented out
+If you want to use AWS, you will need to make your lamda instance and a bucket also follow our instuctions in [our guide](cns_aws_lambda_tutorial.pdf) to package the files and deploy them.

+If you want to run them locally just comment out readDatabase() and updateDatabase() and instead use the read and save from a json file that is currently commented out.